-This section describes the following types of Tcl commands:
+There are three types of Tcl commands:

 - Built-in commands

 - Procedures created with the proc command

 - Commands built into the Designer software

 Built-in commands

 Built-in commands are provided by the Tcl interpreter.
 They are available in all Tcl applications.
 Here are some examples of built-in Tcl commands: